singh-man/books/crackingTheCoding/17_hard.md

 **Solution #4: Iterative with Optimal Time and  Space**

-In reviewing the last solution, we can recogpize that we only use the values in the memo table for a short amount of time.
+In reviewing the last solution, we can recognize that we only use the values in the memo table for a short amount of time.
 Once we are several elements past an index, we never use that element's index again.

 In fact, at any given index i, we only need to know the best value from i + 1 and i + 2.
 Therefore, we can get rid of the memo table and just use two integers.
 ```java